williamngan/react-pts-canvas/README.md

 ![cover](./example/cover.png)

+`react-pts-canvas` includes React components for canvas drawing using [Pts](https://ptsjs.org).
+In this repo, you'll find implementations for both functional component and legacy class component.
+Read more below.

-This is a React Component for canvas drawing using [Pts](https://ptsjs.org).
-Pts is a javascript library for visualization and creative-coding.
+[Pts](https://ptsjs.org) is a javascript library for visualization and creative-coding.
 You may use Pts by itself, or with React and other frameworks.

+If you are getting started with Pts, take a look at the [demos](https://ptsjs.org/demo) and read the [guides](https://ptsjs.org/guide).

 ## Install